 - High Proxies – A versatile dedicated proxies provider that offers great prices for bulk purchases.

 - Squid Proxies – A bit more expensive than some of its direct competitors but still good value.

 - Proxy-n-VPN – This is a very good option if you’re looking for reliable data center dedicated proxies.

 - SSL Private Proxy – Great discounts to customers who subscribe for several months in advance.

 - YourPrivateProxy – Another decent option if you’re looking to purchase dedicated proxies in bulk.

 Remember – Each of the companies on this list specializes in certain types of services.
 We took that into account, along with a number of other factors, when compiling this list.
 Make sure to check out all our picks because your ideal proxy provider might not be at the top of the list.

-Although Luminati has plenty to offer, its prices are definitely not for everyone.
+Although Bright Data has plenty to offer, its prices are definitely not for everyone.
 There’s a minimum monthly commitment of $500 for residential and mobile proxies.
 That translates to $12.50/GB and $30/GB for residential and mobile proxies, respectively.
-Static residential proxies also feature a pay as you go system, however, choosing it may end up costing you a bit more depending on your monthly usage because this option will set you back $20/GB.
-If you’re not sure if this is something you want to invest in, you can test it out for yourself first as Luminati offers a free 7-day trial.
+Static residential proxies also feature a pay-as-you-go system, however, choosing it may end up costing you a bit more depending on your monthly usage because this option will set you back $20/GB.
+If you’re not sure if this is something you want to invest in, you can test it out for yourself first as Bright Data offers a free 7-day trial.

 My Private Proxy, otherwise known as MPP Group, is a very popular provider that specializes in fast and relatively cheap proxy services.
 The company has been around for nearly a decade at this point and offers access to a pool of over 140,000 dedicated IPs.
 My Private Proxy primarily operates across the United States but also has a good number of proxies spread across Europe and other parts of North America.
 Although the company also sells shared proxies, private IPs are definitely its bread and butter.